jeffetale/Phase-3-Week-1-Code-Challenge/Read_Me.md

 # Code Challenge Solutions

-This repository contains Python modules that solve various coding challenges.
-Each module is designed to tackle a specific challenge.
-Below are the descriptions of each module along with instructions on how to use them.
+This repository contains Python modules that provide solutions to various coding challenges.
+Each module is designed to address a specific challenge.
+Below are detailed descriptions of each module, along with instructions on how to use them effectively.

 ## Requirements

-* python3.10 and above
+* **Python 3.10 and above**
-* Visual Studio Code or any othe IDE
+* **Visual Studio Code or any other IDE**

+## Getting Started

-To use, clone this repository to your machine and open the directory.
+1. Clone this repository to your local machine.
+2. Open the repository directory in your preferred IDE.
-To run a module type [python module_name] or [python3 module_name] where "module name" is the name of the module you want to run.
+3. To run a module, open a terminal within your IDE and type: python module_name or python3 module_name where `module_name` is the name of the module you want to run.
-Or you can simply press the run button in your IDE to run the modules.
+4. Alternatively, you can simply press the "Run" button in your IDE to execute the modules.

 ## Challenge 1: Converting 12-hour Time to 24-hour Time